Alfa Laval AB (publ.) – Annual report – 31 December 2020

 The difference between the tax costs of the group and the tax cost based upon applicable tax rates can be explained as follows:

 Note 16.
 Current and deferred taxes (extract 2)

-The tax rates for 2019 and 2018 have been used to calculate the actual tax each year, while the tax rates for 2020 and 2019 have been used to calculate the deferred tax for 2019 and 2018 respectively.
+The tax rates for 2020 and 2019 have been used to calculate the actual tax each year, while the tax rates for 2021 and 2020 have been used to calculate the deferred tax for 2020 and 2019 respectively.

 The Group’s normal effective tax rate is approximately 26 (26) percent based on taxable result, and it is calculated as a weighted average based on each subsidiary’s part of the result before tax.
-One-time items like the ones mentioned below can however increase the tax rate for an individual year.
+One-time items can however increase or decrease the tax rate for an individual year.

-Observe that individual companies in the top ten countries and in the group with a positive result can report losses.
+Observe that individual companies in the top ten countries/districts and in the group with a positive result can report losses.
 The group with losses can contain individual companies with profits.
 Also observe that the presented result is without correction for any non-deductible costs and non-taxable revenues outside received tax free dividends.
-The tax percentage for the U.S. in 2018 has been affected by revaluation of future tax deductions with SEK +130 million.

-Companies with losses in countries without tax pooling might have unused tax losses that have not resulted in a corresponding deferred tax asset, since these are not likely to be used.
-The lack of such a deferred tax income in these cases has an impact on the tax percentage in the concerned countries.
+Companies with losses in countries/districts without tax pooling might have unused tax losses that have not resulted in a corresponding deferred tax asset, since these are not likely to be used.
+The lack of such a deferred tax income in these cases has an impact on the tax percentage in the concerned countries/districts.